GROUP Dialogue with Obreau

 Exploration: Emphasis on joint inquiry, learning more about an issue/challenge, especially through working from observable data and contemplating different perspectives

-Understanding: An aim of a Dialogue with OBREAU is for all involved to gain a richer, fuller appreciation of the topic, and as far as possible to build common understandings, while recognising differences will likely remain.
+Understanding: An aim of a Dialogue with OBREAU is for all involved to gain a richer, fuller appreciation of the topic, and as far as possible, to build common understandings, while recognising that differences will likely remain.

 then Action: One output of a Dialogue with OBREAU is ordinarily the identification of three focus areas for further work, or at least additional consideration.